 Senior Philanthropic Counsel for Duke University

-Phil was named Senior Philanthropic Counsel for Duke University on July 1, 2016, after serving as the Assistant Vice President for Gift Planning since 2008.
-He joined Duke in January 2002 as the Director of Planned Giving.
-Phil also has served as President of Duke University Philanthropies, Inc. since 2006 and formerly as Vice President from 2004-2006.
-He is an attorney and his primary focus at Duke involves helping donors and their professional advisors understand and consider charitable gifts that require some measure of tax, legal, or financial planning.
-Phil’s work includes charitable gift and tax issues related to estates, trusts, life income gifts such as charitable gift annuities and charitable remainder trusts, real estate, closely held companies, partnerships, IRD assets, and other complex gift arrangements.
+Phil was named senior philanthropic counsel for Duke University in July 2016, after serving as the assistant vice president for Gift Planning since 2008.
+He joined Duke in January 2002 as the director of planned giving.
+Phil also has served as president of Duke University Philanthropies, Inc. since 2006 and formerly as vice president from 2004-2006.
+He is an attorney and his primary focus at Duke involves helping donors and their professional advisors understand and consider charitable gifts that require some measure of tax, legal or financial planning.
+Phil’s work includes charitable gift and tax issues related to estates, trusts, life income gifts such as charitable gift annuities and charitable remainder trusts, real estate, closely held companies, partnerships, IRD assets and other complex gift arrangements.

 Sarah K. Fish '82

 Senior Director of Gift Planning Relations

 Sarah was born and raised in Greensboro, North Carolina.
 She is a third-generation Duke graduate and is responsible for handling the day-to-day administration of Duke's trust and gift annuity accounts.
 Sarah also manages estates in probate and is available to help donors developing new gift plans.
 Sarah has worked in the Office of Gift Planning at Duke since 1995.
 Prior to joining the staff, she was employed as a trust officer at Trust Company of North Carolina.
 Sarah enjoys attending Duke football and basketball games, and she is an active volunteer in the Durham community.

 Associate Director and Philanthropic Advisor